Class-Based Views#

 schema = CustomerRead

-Override a single method#
+Override a single tier#

 Dependency injection on class attributes#